GalaxyRoblox/Policies/docs/moderation.md

 ### Duties

 As a Moderator, you are expected to perform the following duties when required.
+This is on top of moderating rulebreakers.

 - Ranking community members who make a valid request in the `#!cpp #role-request` channel.
     - Delete their request after adding their role.